Literacy Curriculum

 Writing

 Our students learn to write authentic, rich texts intended to be read by others, and are guided through the writing process through explicit teaching and worked examples.
 Students learn to identify and use the different features from various genres, such as narrative, informative and persuasive texts.
 Through our comprehensive writing programs, our students learn to understand the organisation and structure of texts, language features, the author’s purpose and voice, sentence structure and the conventions of writing, including grammar and punctuation.
 Our teachers apply our Literacy Instruction Model with the Writing Cycle, of Modelled Writing, Joint Construction, and Independent Writing, to deliver comprehensive and differentiated writing programs.
 Our students are nurtured to become confident and capable writers.
+Writing programs are unit based and genre-focused relating to the Integrated Studies topic or relevant school-based experiences that follow the guidelines of the writing process of plan, draft, revise, edit and publish.

 Handwriting